lalitbhagat7/lalitbhagat7.github.io/_teaching/ML_F23.md

 Chocolate

+You were explaining things clearly

 Interaction

 Insights into ML approaches.
 Would love to see more dive into ML in the coming weeks.

-The fun, memes, coding and not just talking about the codes! best TA class I have attended so far

-You were explaining things clearly
+TA is really helpful

+Going over the basics

+Extremely helpful

+Helping with assignments

 hw hints